Our Computer Science Program

 Both degrees provide students with the necessary skills to be successful in the computing and information technology industries.
 However, the BSc provides students with additional skills that will open opportunities in high-end scientific and mathematical research institutions.

-Graduate Certificates
+Graduate Certificate

-Add a Graduate Certificate to complement your existing degree or diploma
+Add a Graduate Certificate to complement your existing degree or diploma.

 Graduate Certificate in Information Technology